raganwald/raganwald.github.com/_posts/2017-04-06-turing-machines.md

 As we add new functionality, if we add it to "flatten" to make a super-compiler, we have the same problem.
 But compilers don't have to grow this way by default.

-In Part II, we are going to add more functionality, and look at how we can pipeline compilers, a pattern that naturally separates and modularizes concerns.
+In [Part II], we are going to add more functionality, and look at how we can pipeline compilers, a pattern that naturally separates and modularizes concerns.

+[Part II]: ttp://raganwald.com/2017/04/16/turing-machines-part-ii.html

 ---